edisonaugusthy/games/README.md

 #### Feature that could be added(missed due to time constraints)

-- Swagger documentaion
+- Swagger documentation
-- Nx for shareing models
+- Nx for sharing models
 - Redis to cache data
 - Loggers
 - Docker
-- Authentication and authorisation
+- Authentication and authorization
 - Testcases
 - Pagination/virtual Scroll
+- Better validations on UI and Backend
+- Better use of cloud functions and its rules
+- Better handling of the environment variables

 ## Documentation